giomasce/asmc/README.md

 # `asmc`, a bootstrapping OS with minimal binary seed

-`asmc` is a rather extremely minimal operating system, whose binary seed (the compiled machine code that is fed to the CPU when the system boots) is very small (less than 10 KiB).
+`asmc` is an extremely minimal operating system, whose binary seed (the compiled machine code that is fed to the CPU when the system boots) is very small (around 15 KiB, maybe could be further shrunk in the future).
 Such compiled code is enough to contain a minimal IO environment and compiler, which is used to compile a more powerful environment and compiler, further used to compile even more powerful things, until a fully running system is bootstrapped.
 In this way nearly any code running in your computer is compiled during the boot procedure, except the the initial seed that ideally is kept as small as possible.

 This at least is the plan; from the moment we are not yet at the point where we manage to compile a real system environment.
 However, work is